CYCLING PERFORMANCE TIPS

 stops exercising for one to two weeks.

-Teleologically, are there any benefits to having a dilutional anemia?
+Teleologically, are there potential benefits of a dilutional anemia?
 In the short term (before the body

-can produce additional red blood cells) it is a rapid way for the body to increase the blood volume and
+can produce additional red blood cells in response to the demands of exercise) it is a rapid way for the body to increase the blood volume and

-thus increase the cardiac stroke volume (resulting in more blood being pumped through the
+thus the cardiac stroke volume resulting in more blood being pumped through the

-lungs and muscle circulation per beat).
-It will also decrease blood viscosity,
+lungs and muscle circulation per beat.
+It also decreases blood viscosity,

 which may be important to blood flow at the capillary level during exercise.